3MFConsortium/spec_volumetric/3MF Volumetric Extension.md

 | id | ST\_ResourceID | required | Specifies the id of this volumetricstack |

 The volumetric stack is a resource within a 3MF model that defines how volumetric data from multiple \<CT_ChannelFromImage3D> is composited to yield multiple custom scalar field in three dimensions (\<dstchannel>).
-This custom scalar field of a \<volumetricstack> element can then be used to define volumetric properties inside the \<volumedata>-element of an object, see TODO: link to volumedata-element[]().
+This custom scalar field of a \<volumetricstack> element can then be used to define volumetric properties inside the \<volumedata>-element of an object, see the [volumedata-element](#chapter-5-volumetric-data).

 1. It defines multiple destination channels, \<dstchannel>-elements.
 Each destinaton channel is a scalar field in 3d, whose values can be retrieved by sampling this volumetricstack.